XeonicsCA/TT-Verilog-Template/docs/project_proposal.md

 ## How to Test

 This section provides a basic example of how to interact with the MAU hardware once it's fabricated on the TinyTapeout chip.
-The code snippet demonstrates loading a 40 bit instruction and reading the result through the psuedo SPI interface.
+The code snippet demonstrates loading a 40 bit (upper half of each byte is unused) instruction and reading the result through the psuedo SPI interface.

 ```python
 def send_instruction(tt, opcode, operands):